 You should protect against water with a lightweight rain cover that can stash handily on the outside of your pack, the kind with an elastic outer hem that will snugly secure itself around your pack.

 Bonus points if you get the two-sided versions that have a high-vis color on one side and camo on the other for enhanced sneakiness.

 Another option and one that works for water crossings as well is a heavy mil contractor bag.

 Some packs make use of an internal or external frame.
 For all except high end packs these often come with a pretty flimsy, dinky frame or panel.
 Take the time to upgrade that frame or panel and any accompanying straps and belts and it will make a world of difference in your experience.

-If you rely on electronics like GPS, phones, tablets and the like in your BOB, you should take the time to protect them from harmful radiation as well as hostile tracking attempts.
+If you rely on electronics like GPS, phones, tablets and the like in your bug out bag, you should take the time to protect them from harmful radiation as well as hostile tracking attempts.

 A signals-blocking bag, or Faraday bag, like the one shown here is a great option for protecting your electronics from snoopers, trackers, and potential destruction from something like an EMP.

 Easy to use, compact and affordable, these handy pieces of kit are an easy way to decrease signature and increase protection in a SHTF situation.